Skip to main content

 A holding deposit is a payment to reserve a property.

-Do not pay a holding deposit without viewing the property.
+Do not pay a holding deposit without seeing the property.
 Only pay it if you are serious about taking on the tenancy.

 How much is a holding deposit?

-Landlords and agents cannot take more than it would cost for 1 week’s rent of the property.
+Landlords and agents cannot take more than the cost of 1 week’s rent for the property.

 You can work this out like this: